 Disable Double Booking

 By default, attendees can add overlapping sessions to their personal agenda.
-Use this setting to prevent attendees from adding sessions occurring at the same time.
+On Reserve and Native, use this setting to prevent attendees from adding sessions occurring at the same time.
 (Note: Disabling double booking is not retroactive.)

 On Settings => General, toggle off “Allow double booking in the same time slot.”